 When you want your readers to believe something, you need to also use your characters.

 There are three ways your characters can help hide the truth: by not knowing it, by lying on purpose and by just not mentioning it.
-That means that either your point-of-view character knows about the plot twist ahead of time or they don’t, and I have to say, the former is a lot harder to pull off.
+That means that either your point-of-view character knows about the plot twist ahead of time, or they don’t.
+I have to say, the former is a lot harder to pull off.
 If you’re new to this whole writing thing, it’s safer to write a plot twist that your characters don’t know about than write an unreliable narrator that successfully fools your readers without annoying them.

 If your plot twist goes against common knowledge in your story world and none of your characters see it coming, don’t forget to make sure it’s believable that the unlikely happens.
 And if your character does know about the plot twist, like in The Unlikely Pilgrimage of Harold Fry where both Harold and his wife know their son is dead, make sure you look through your manuscript with a fine comb for anything that is absolute proof against your plot twist.
 (As in anything that can only be interpreted one way that will make your readers feel cheated.)